gxmzung/gxmzung/README.md

 * 🤝 Communicating with professors, university staff, and industry contacts
 * 📢 Preparing presentations, project documents, and competition materials
 * 🔍 Turning vague ideas into runnable structures, roadmaps, and demos
+* 🧪 Connecting research ideas with software architecture and implementation evidence

 ---